AUSTRALIAN

 MAKE-A-MOVEMENT

-Each small piece was intricately handcrafted in Australia by artisans and designed by underground cult figure CHRISTOPHER HANLON®.
-The modern mythical foundations of the Christopher Hanlon® House began in Sydney during the early 1990s.
-The bohemian lived in the inner city suburbs of Surry Hills and Darlingthurst working in a makeshift studio with a group of rebel artisans.
-Hanlon® became an underground cult figure in a movement they dubbed The Maker Movement.
-It was a major D.I.Y youth reaction against an oppressive global corporate production of imported Australian luxury goods that had taken over the retail landscape.
-His life was culturally enriched by the companionship of what were deemed outsiders to mainstream society from teenaged poets to industrial designers (no one then could have imagined that young Belinda Alexandra would later become an international Best Selling Author or that make-up artist Cherie Laurent would transform into a singing cabaret sensation).
-The CHRISTOPHER HANLON® brand and its followers represented beacons of modern change – a shift in Australian culture.
-Championing artisan-made luxury and opening the doors for other maker-artists to follow.
+Each small piece is intricately handcrafted in Australia by artisans and designed by CHRISTOPHER HANLON®.
+The foundations of the House of Hanlon® began in Sydney’s artistic underground during the early 1990s inspired by his family’s farming history.
+The bohemian lived in the inner city suburbs of Surry Hills and Darlingthurst working in a makeshift studio with a group of rebel students.
+Hanlon® became a mythical figure in the emerging movement they dubbed The Maker Movement.
+It was a D.I.Y youth reaction to a luxury landscape dominated by mass manufacturing.
+Hanlon was seen as an early pioneer in the Australian men’s organic skincare movement.
+His life was culturally enriched with the companionship of what were deemed outsiders to mainstream society from teenaged poets to industrial designers (no one then could have imagined that young Belinda Alexandra would later become an international Best Selling Author or that local make-up artist Cherie Laurent would transform into a singing cabaret sensation).
+The CHRISTOPHER HANLON® brand and its community represented symbols of change – a shift in culture.
+Championing artisan-made and opening the door for other maker-artists to follow.
 They were fresh, green and clean.
 This was the Maker Movement.
-These rare historical photographs (above + below) are important because they illustrate how each flagship store located in Sydney’s premium retail precincts was bursting at the seams with hundreds of the most exquisite, CHRISTOPHER HANLON® luxury goods.
-Today the House of Hanlon® endures for its exclusivity and artistic defiance, rather than mass-market volume, as the brand identity thrives on an underground network of artists, collectors and cultural iconoclasts.
+These establishment photographs (above + below) are important because they illustrate how each flagship store located in Sydney’s premier retail precincts was bursting at the seams – with hundreds of the most exquisite, CHRISTOPHER HANLON® handcrafted luxury goods.
+Today the House of Hanlon® continues to endure with its exclusivity, innovation and rich Australian provenance.
+As the name quietly thrives, amongst a growing network of artists, perfume collectors and cultural iconoclasts.
 Artisan made and inimitable.

-FEATURED ABOVE: THE STRAND ARCADE STORE WAS TRULY SPECTACULAR.
-FASHIONED BY CHRISTOPHER HANLON® WITH [HE]ART + SOUL IT ATTRACTED INTERNATIONAL VISITORS FAR AND WIDE.
-BRIMMING WITH ARTWORKS, AROMATIC CONCOCTIONS, LETTERPRESSED BOTTLE LABELS, ILLUSTRATED SIGNS, ELEGANT VISUAL DISPLAYS AND A HAND DRAWN LOGO ON THE WINDOW.
-BUT ABOVE ALL THE STORE WAS FILLED WITH BLOOMING LOVE.
+FEATURED ABOVE: THE STRAND ARCADE STORE – A MASTERPIECE.
+FASHIONED WITH [HE]ART AND SOUL IT ATTRACTED VISITORS FAR AND WIDE.
+BRIMMING WITH ARTWORKS, AROMATIC CONCOCTIONS, LETTERPRESS JAR LABELS, ILLUSTRATED SIGNS AND AN ELEGANT HAND DRAWN LOGO ON THE WINDOW.
+BUT ABOVE ALL, IT WAS FILLED WITH BLOOMING LOVE.

 A WORK OF (HE)ART

-Today CHRISTOPHER HANLON® exclusively serves A most refined, elite and chosen clientele.
-Select from a Bespoke service or a Limited Edition Signature piece.
+Today CHRISTOPHER HANLON® GRACIOUSLY serves THE most refined, elite and chosen clientele.
+Select FROM a Bespoke service or a Limited Edition Signature piece.

 Distinguish yourself from the crowd.
 Inspired by a heritage of early Australian pioneers.
 Christopher’s family standards of workmanship, diligence and sense of business community carry this 145+ year old brand name into a new century of Australian history.
 Ross Hanlon®, President of HANLON® Luxury Goods explains (Sept., 2017): "Our family heritage informs our standards and drives my son to create his finest in handcrafted luxury: perfume, leather bags, scarves, jewelry, skincare and that treasured objet d'art.”

-Today this bohemian art house has a devoted international clientele of some of the world’s who’s who and has appropriately introduced services for private clients.
-However no appointment is necessary for ready-to-wear artworks and the constantly evolving collection of limited edition signature goods.
-Experience this refined and sophisticated selection of authentic Australian icons, at your leisure.
+The bohemian house has a devoted clientele of some of the world’s who’s who and has appropriately introduced Bespoke.
+However, no appointment is necessary for ready-to-wear artworks or the constantly evolving collection of limited edition signature goods.
+Experience a refined and sophisticated selection of authentic Australian pieces – some iconic, some lesser-known – at your leisure.

 VEGEMITE JARS + SYDNEY FESTIVAL = LOCAL DYNAMITE